oracle-livelabs/common/gitlab-workshop/oke/oke.md

 ## Task 6: Access the OKE Cluster
 1. To access the Kubernetes cluster access details, click the **Navigation Menu** in the upper left, navigate to **Developer Services** , and select **Kubernetes Clusters (OKE)**.
 Click the cluster name created earlier and click on **Access Cluster**.
 This shows all the steps needed to be performed on a machine to access the OKE Cluster successfully.
-Since a Public IP was assigned to the Kubernetes API endpoint, therefore the cluster would only be accessible from anywhere.
+Since a Public IP was assigned to the Kubernetes API endpoint, therefore the cluster would be accessible from anywhere.

 * **Copy** the instructions to access the kubeconfig for your cluster via the VCN-Native public endpoint.